Kingly-elpies/KinglyKelpies/README.md

 ### Explanation

-This happends because if you reload the other instance of the game won't be notified.
+This happens because if you reload the other instance of the game won't be notified.

 Additionally all old existing boxes won't be deleted if they are not updated from the other instance.